English / Deutsch

 How did the school start?

-However when Rick returned the following January, in 1990, he found the money had not been spent.
+The following January, in 1990, the money had not been spent.
 Instead Ven Anuruddha had formed a committee, with Kabir Saxena from the Root Institute and others, to start a school in another local village.
 Ven Anuruddha explained that the people from Mastipur had requested him to start a school there as they had no school and most people in their village were illiterate.

-This committee, now including Rick, rented a room in the local Sakya Tibetan Temple from the 1st March 1990.
+This committee rented a room in the local Sakya Tibetan Temple from the 1st March 1990.
 They hired 2 local teachers, Preyag Prajapati and Sumitra Devi, paying them very small salaries.
 There was an opening day ceremony at the Temple and Lama Zopa Rinpoche blessed the new school.
 Twenty five of the poorest children from the village had been enrolled but when classes started, forty children showed and none were turned away.

 The school had to leave the Sakya Temple when the pilgrimage season started in the autumn and was moved into a house in the village.
 In March 1991, a second class was added and the school moved again, this time to 2 dormitory rooms in the Root Institute.
 The school stayed there until funds were raised to buy a small piece of land where our school is presently located.
 Two tents were erected and these became the classrooms.